 Let me give one example.
 Let’s say you worry about your financial security.
 If you’re not careful, worrying about your finances will trigger other sins, such as covetousness of others and discontentment regarding God’s providence in your life.
 But Jesus wants us to be worry-free.
 He tells us to stop worrying about whatever is worrying us.

-Remember, with Jesus’ commands comes his enablement to grow in grace.
+Remember, with Jesus’ commands comes his enabling to grow in grace.
 He doesn’t command us to do something that he is not willing to strengthen us to do.
 You see that principle at work in the story of the man with the withered hand being asked by Jesus to stretch it forth (Mark 3:1–6).
-Humanly speaking, that would have been impossible, but with any divine commandment comes divine enablement.
+Humanly speaking, that would have been impossible, but with any divine commandment comes divine enabling.
 Therefore, don’t say, “I can’t stop worrying.”
 You can, and you must.
 And by God’s grace, you will.

 [This post is an excerpt from a new LifeLine mini-book, HELP!
 I’m Anxious, by Philip De Courcy.]